zhijian-yang/SmileGAN/README.md

 ## Input structure
-The main functions of SmileGAN basically take two Panda dataframes as data inputs, **data** and **covariate** (optional).
+The main functions of SmileGAN basically take two Panda dataframes as data inputs: **data** and **covariate** (optional).
 Columns with the names *'participant_id'* and *diagnosis* must exist in both dataframes.
 Some conventions for the group label/diagnosis: -1 represents healthy control (CN) and 1 represents patient (PT); categorical variables, such as sex, should be encoded as numbers: Female for 0 and Male for 1, for example.

 Example for **data**: